writechoiceorg/rocketlawyer/pages/concepts-page.md

 - **Access Token:** Your backend systems use an Access Token to enable deep integrations with Rocket Lawyer services, such as requesting lists of interviews or binders and obtaining access tokens for specific binders.
 You use the `AccessTokenRequest` endpoint to get the Access Token.
 For more information on how to work with Access Token, refer to the [Authentication API page](https://developer.rocketlawyer.com/docs/partner-auth-service-product-sandbox/1/overview).

-- **Service Token:** Your client applications use a Service Token to activate Rocket Lawyer UX components, enabling users to interact with features such as creating and signing legal documents.
-You use the `ServiceTokenRequest` endpoint to get the Service Token.
+- **Service Token:** The Service Token is an intermediary for creating a Scoped Access Token.
+You will need to have an Access Token to create a Service Token and will need to use the Service Token to create a Scoped Access Token.
 For more information on how to work with Service Token, refer to the [Authentication API page](https://developer.rocketlawyer.com/docs/partner-auth-service-product-sandbox/1/overview).

+- **Scoped Access Token:** When dealing with front-end matters, you will need a Scoped Access Token.
+In this situation, the tokens get exposed to the browser, which is why you need a token with a very specific use that cannot be used for purposes other than dealing with the pages displayed to the user.

 - **Backend Access Token:** This token is intended for use by your backend systems and allows deep integration with Rocket Lawyer data.
 It is obtained through a POST request to the Authentication API and authorizes backend API calls.